Looking for an Xbox Series X? Where to find Microsoft’s console today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock UK - live: Asda and Smyths All Access restocks are still available – how to get a console
+Xbox series X stock - live: Where is Microsoft’s console available to buy today?

-Follow live for the latest stock updates from Game, Argos, Currys and more
+Follow along for the latest stock updates from Game, Smyths, Currys and more

-UPDATE: The Xbox series X is available at Asda and Smyths Toys via Xbox All Access.
-Read on for more information.

-We’re well on our way into 2022 and the Xbox series X – launched over a year ago in November 2020 – is still difficult to buy in the UK whether you’re searching online or in-store.
-Supply problems and a worldwide chip shortage sparked by the coronavirus pandemic have caused the production of Microsoft’s games console to slow to a crawl.
+We’re almost half-way through January 2022 and the Xbox series X – launched over a year ago in November 2020 – is still difficult to buy in the UK whether you’re searching online or in-store.
+Supply problems and a worldwide semiconductor shortage sparked by the pandemic have caused the production of Microsoft’s games console to slow to a crawl.

 But if you’re trying to track down an Xbox series X today, don’t fret, because the IndyBest team is here to help.
 December was a bumper month for restocks, with the likes of Smyths Toys, Very, Game, Argos, Asda and Amazon all restocking the Xbox in droves.
 Since then things have become quieter, but we’re expecting more Xbox stock to pop up soon.

-Note: UPDATE: The Xbox series X is still available at Asda and Smyths Toys via Xbox All Access.
-Read on for more information.